yobgob/too-many-hooks/storybook/README.md

 ### Documentation

-Each story should include a documentation page, as defined by its MDX file.
-This should include at a minimum a `Types` section with the full types for the relevant hook and an `Examples` section containing each story.
+Each story includes a documentation page, as defined by its MDX file.
+This includes at a minimum a `Types` section with the full types for the relevant hook and an `Examples` section containing each story.

-Each story will also have its source code available to view, since the hook is what we want to show off, not the story UI itself.
-Since the code is included in the docs, code should be as straightforward and abstracted as possible so it can serve as a valuable example of how to use a hook.
+Each story also has its source code available to view, since the hook is what we want to show off, not the story UI itself.
+Since the code is included in the docs, story code is written as straightforward and abstracted as possible so it can serve as a valuable example of how to use a hook.